intel/sawr/sawr/INSTALL.md

 Click it and open a terminal.
 To open additional terminals you need to right click.

-Install Basic Development tools
+# Install Basic Development Tools

 Enter the following to install git and basic development tools: sudo apt-get install git build-essential

-Install WiFi Drivers
+# Install WiFi Drivers

 Since the UP Board does not include WiFi, you will need to find a WiFi dongle and get it working.
 This will probably involve finding and installing drivers.